-S= starchy carbohydrates ( cupped hand size, sweet potato, potato, rice, oatmeal, fruits, squash etc…limit processed carbs such as breads, cereals, bagels, although notice I said limit.
+S= starchy carbohydrates: one medium size, sweet potato, potato, rice, oatmeal, fruits, squash etc…limit processed carbs such as breads, cereals, bagels, although notice I said limit.

-I had a client recently, that having sprouted ezekiel muffin or toast worked well for her for breakfast, and kept her satisfied for hours, with a breakfast sausage, plus she got fat loss, and belly fat loss and better health numbers….she tried different things and found that kept her full and satisfied in her head as well, no depriving.
+I had a client recently, that having sprouted ezekiel muffin or toast worked well for her for breakfast, and kept her satisfied for hours, with a breakfast sausage.
+She got fat loss and belly fat loss and better health numbers….she tried different things and found that kept her full and satisfied in her head as well, not feeling deprived.

 I worked with her to help figure out what was working for her, and what was not, and get the results she was after, without food rules.

 This can really help with maintaining weight or losing as we age, eating as much unprocessed foods and close to nature, with treats as treats…to your tolerance and seeing results.